Barbara Parker (California politician): Political career

 Parker worked briefly as a corporate attorney and then as a federal prosecutor in the United States District Court for the Northern District of California from 1978 to 1983.
 She began working for the Oakland City Attorney's office in 1991.
 According to the city attorney's office, Parker became Chief Assistant City Attorney in 2000, second in command to City Attorney John Russo.
 In 2005, Parker was appointed to the Judicial Council of California.

 When Russo resigned to become city manager of neighboring Alameda, California in 2011, he appointed Parker as acting city attorney.
 The Oakland City Council appointed Parker as city attorney on July 19, 2011, filling the vacancy until the end of the term in 2013.

 Elections

 In November 2012, Parker was elected to become the second elected Oakland City Attorney, defeating Councilmember Jane Brunner by 68 to 31 percent.
-Parker is the first and only African American woman elected to citywide office in Oakland.
+Parker is the first African American woman elected to citywide office in Oakland.

 In November 2016, Parker ran unopposed for re-election.

 In November 2020, Parker ran against Elias Ferran and was elected to a third 4-year term with 80.4% of the vote.

 Parker chose not to run for re-election in 2024.
 She was succeeded by Ryan Richardson.